RickofManc/the-coffee-collective/README.md

 ### Search Engine Optimisation (SEO)

 SEO research is key to driving traffic from a browser based search i.e. Google to the website.
-The keyword research (see Skeleton section) has played a crucial role in incorporate words that users typical search for when looking to purchase coffee online.
+The keyword research (see Skeleton section) has played a crucial role in incorporating words that users typical search for when seeking to purchase coffee online.
 To help improve the search engine ranking I ensured each web page has it's own title, and the site carries meta tags for a description and keywords which encapsulate the general content and focus of this B2C site.

 ### XML Sitemap

-Additionally to help the search engines crawl the website, I have created an XML sitemap file which has been located within the site repo.
+Additionally to help the search engines crawl the website, I've added an XML sitemap file to the main root directory.
 The file was created using the free service through [XML-Sitemaps.com](https://www.xml-sitemaps.com/).
 A sitemap is a way of organizing a website, identifying the URLs and the data under each section.
 Previously, the sitemaps were primarily geared for the users of the website.
 However, Google's XML format was designed for the search engines, allowing them to find the data faster and more efficiently.

 A robots.txt file has also be included in the build to tell the search engine crawlers which URLs the crawler can access on this site.
 This is used mainly to avoid overloading the site with requests.